dscalzi/Nebula/README.md

 * Node.js 12
 * Java 8+ (https://adoptopenjdk.net/)
-  * This is required to process [XZ](https://tukaani.org/xz/format.html) files.
+  * This is required to run the forge installer and process [XZ](https://tukaani.org/xz/format.html) files.

+### Notes

+* Nebula is not 100% complete.
+Unfinished items are listed on the [TODO list](https://github.com/dscalzi/Nebula/issues/2).
+* Currently only supports creating Forge based servers.
+Vanilla support will be added when Helios v2 is complete.

 ## Setup

 1. Clone the repository
 2. Install the dependencies (`npm i`)
-3. Create a `.env` file at the root directory of the cloned folder and set the required values.
+3. Create a file called [`.env`][dotenvnpm] at the root directory of the cloned folder and set the required values.

 Example
 ```properties